The Deeds of the Dukes of Normandy

 On 8th March 1712, their eldest son, heir to the throne, Louis Bourbon Duke Brittany (age 5) died of measles.

-The heir to the French throne their only remaining son Louis (age 1), aged two, great-grandson of the reigning monarch Louis "Sun King" XIV King France (age 73) succeeded his great-grandfather three years later in 1715.
+The heir to the French throne their only remaining son Louis (age 1), aged two, great-grandson of the reigning monarch Louis "Sun King" XIV King France (age 73) who succeeded his great-grandfather three years later in 1715.

 On 18th February 1726 John Molesworth 2nd Viscount Molesworth (age 47) died.
 His brother Richard (age 46) succeeded 3rd Viscount Molesworth of Swords.